-Autumn PE Days
+Spring Term 1 PE Days

 In Mile Post Two, most children will still be on the school’s levelled ‘reading scheme’.
 This is to ensure your child continues to have a broad breadth of reading experiences where they’re exposed to age appropriate themes, ambitious vocabulary and a range of different genres.

 Each week, your child will be working towards a five-star reader reward.
 They will achieve this reward by reading five times a week, over five weeks (this does not have to be five consecutive weeks although it is preferable).

 To earn this reward your child will need to read at least five times each week at home.
 However, at Blue Coat we strongly believe that all children should have the opportunity to read for pleasure by choosing their own text to read whether it’s a magazine, comic, recipe or even a set of instructions.

 Therefore, we suggest that your child reads the levelled reading scheme book three times a week and a text of their choice twice a week.
 They will need to record their reading into their reading records in order to earn their five-star reader reward.

 Here is a list of recommended reading books for Year 3 and Year 4:

 In Mile Post Two, the children are given a weekly focus phoneme (sound) to learn along with the different ways in which it can be spelt (grapheme).
 They are exposed to this phoneme-grapheme correspondence within roughly ten separate words.
 We teach spellings through this approach to ensure the children learn when and why we spell the same phonemes in different ways.

 In class, the children have daily spelling activities linked to their focus phoneme: for example, identifying the different graphemes used to write the focus phoneme, conducting word studies or creating sentences in order to contextualise the words.